 - Hire a knowledgeable Prince George’s County drunk driving accident lawyer who can work to satisfy the burden of proof in your personal injury claim.

 The statute of limitations for personal injury claims in Maryland is, typically, three years.
 Waiting longer than three years from the date of your accident will most likely permanently bar you from suing for your injuries.
 Our firm is prepared to assist you today.

 Contact a Prince George’s County Drunk Driving Accident Lawyer

 Drunk driving accidents can leave victims and their families reeling.
 Our firm is on your side, and we are prepared to fight for the compensation you deserve and need to heal.
-Contact McCarthy, Winkelman & Mester, LLP today to schedule your initial consultation with our legal team.
+Contact McCarthy, Winkelman, Mester & Offutt, L.L.P. today to schedule your initial consultation with our legal team.